katamini/katamini-dev/README.md

 # katamini

-Katamini is a _work in progress, unfinished, barely playable_ Katamari tribute for the browser
+Katamini is a _work in progress, unfinished, barely playable_ [Katamari tribute](https://archive.org/details/KatamariFortissimoDamacy/) for the browser made with v0

 🎱 [PLAY NOW](https://lmangani.github.io/katamini/)